ateeqdev/web3_of_the_day/README.md

 Journal of my learning progress in blockchain

+#### April 1, 2022 (Day 88): Cryptographic Nonce

+Nonce means number only used once.
+It is used to ensure that old communication is not re-used again in replay attacks

 #### March 31, 2022 (Day 87): Solidity: Minimal Proxy Contract

 instead of deploying a huge contract multiple times, we just deploy a super-cheap minimal proxy contract that points to the huge contract already on chain.
-All the proxy contract will do is delegate all calls to the implementatio
+All the proxy contract will do is delegate all calls to the implementation

 #### March 30, 2022 (Day 86): Solidity: Check if the sender is a contract